-The NGO CSW/NY thanks the governments of Switzerland and the German Federal Ministry for Economic Cooperation and Development (BMZ) for providing technical and financial support for this project in the spirit of true partnership.
-The Permanent Mission of Australia to the UN kindly sponsored participants from the Pacific region to attend the CSW trainings.
-The project on the ground is being implemented by the Global Coordinating Committee, which includes outstanding women leaders from all regions, notably Mabel Bianco, Samira Bikarden, Harriette Williams Bright, Lana Finikin, Lina Abou Habib, Dinah Musindawezo, Bandana Rana, and Carole Shaw.
+The NGO CSW/NY thanks the governments of Ireland, Switzerland and the German Federal Ministry for Economic Cooperation and Development (giz/BMZ) for providing technical and financial support for this project in the spirit of true partnership.
+The project on the ground is being implemented by the Global Coordinating Committee, which includes outstanding women leaders from all regions, notably Mabel Bianco, Samira Bikarden, Kafui Kuwanu, Lana Finikin, Lina Abou Habib, Dinah Musindawezo, Bandana Rana, and Carole Shaw.
 Nurgul Djanaeva and Women's Environment and Development Organization, supported by regional trainers and the NGO CSW team, developed the training material.